alexwishart/SwiftPersistenceTutorial/README.md

 // Build and execute your query here. let insertQuery = Insert(into: self.meals, values: [meal.name, String(describing: meal.photo), meal.rating])
 ```
-2. Add the following code to execute the insert query below your declaration of `insertQuery`
+2. Add the following code to execute the insert query below your declaration of `insertQuery`.
 ```swift
 connection.execute(query: insertQuery) { result in
     // Respond to the result here